Resonant states reveal strong light-matter coupling in nanophotonic cavities: Results

 \subsection{From weak to observable strong coupling}

 To motivate the need to use \RSs/ in the investigation of light-matter coupling, let us start by analyzing a simplified system featuring a single material pole coupled to a Fabry-Perot mode of a planar cavity.
-The details of the system are summarized in Table~\ref{tab:params} of the SI.
-For illustrative purposes, we will operate the system in the three coupling regimes and traverse from \emph{weak coupling} to \emph{strong coupling}, and finally to \emph{observable strong coupling}.
-To achieve such a transition between the different coupling regimes, we artificially reduce the oscillator strength $f_j$ or equivalently the residue of the corresponding material pole $\sim \sigma_\mathrm{p}$ --- and, with it, increase the coupling between light and matter --- by a factor $\eta$ of 0.025, 0.05, 0.1, and 1, respectively.
+The details of the system are summarized in Table~\ref{tab:params}.
+For illustrative purposes, we will operate the system in the three coupling regimes and traverse from \emph{weak coupling} to \emph{hidden strong coupling}, and finally to \emph{observable strong coupling}.
+To achieve such a transition between the different coupling regimes, we artificially reduce the oscillator strength $f_j$ or equivalently the residue of the corresponding material pole $- \varepsilon_\mathrm{p}$, and, with it, decrease the coupling between light and matter by multiplying the oscillator strength by a factor $\eta$ of 0.025, 0.05, 0.1, and 1, respectively.

-In an attempt to study the coupling regime, one would typically collect spectra of some observable quantity. \cmnt{We illustrate this approach by considering scattering-matrix-based thin-film calculations of the cavity under normal incidence from the side with the thinner silver layer}.
+In an attempt to study the coupling regime, one would typically collect spectra of some observable quantity.
+We illustrate this approach by considering scattering-matrix-based thin-film calculations of the cavity under normal incidence from the side with the thinner silver layer.
 In Figure~\ref{fig:observable}(a1-a4), we show the transmission $T$ in black.
 Two peaks separated by a valley are present for all $\eta$.
 With increasing coupling strength, the frequency separation between the peaks increases.
 We want to emphasize that the presence of such a splitting does not prove the existence of strong coupling, as previously noted, \textit{e.g.}, in Reference~\cite{hertzog_strong_2019}.
 In particular, the splitting observed in Figure~\ref{fig:observable}(a1) results from Fano-type modal interference.
 It is readily understood from a basic model~\cite{limonov_fano_2017}: The narrow molecular absorption line carves a dip into the broad transmission peak of the Fabry-Perot mode, leaving the impression of a splitting.